JacobAniyan/recipe-project/README.md

 As a user, I want to...

 - View and interact with the application on my desktop
-- Click on individual recipes to see full details (instructions, ingredients, cooking time, difficulty)
+- Click on individual recipes to see full details
 - Add and remove ingredients from my available ingredients list
 - Retrieve matching recipes based on my available ingredients
-- Filter recipes by date, preparation time, and difficulty level
+- Filter and sort recipes by various criteria
 - Add and remove recipes from my favourites
 - View all my favourited recipes in one place
 - Navigate and read recipes comfortably using a screen reader
-- Generate customised recipes using AI based on my specific ingredients and quantities
+- Generate customised recipes using AI

 ---